 Start by drawing the head without any of the small details.
 In the front view you can draw a circle to help you get the shape of the top of the head.
 In the side view it will be a slight oval.

-For drawing different styles of anime heads see:
+For more on drawing anime heads and faces see:

 Drawing the Body

 If we were doing a more realistic looking style the body would be about as wide as two heads side by side (not including the hair).
 But since we are drawing anime draw the head slightly bigger than that so the body will be smaller in comparison.

 The shape of the body (when drawing the front view) should be similar to an hourglass.